kushagra7176/Udacity-Data_Structures_and_Algorithms/README.md

 # Udacity Data Structures and Algorithms Nanodegree

-This repository contains the 3 projects I completed to attain my Data Structure and Algorithms Nanodegree from Udacity.
+This repository contains the 4 projects I completed to attain my Data Structure and Algorithms Nanodegree from Udacity.

+## Project 0
+This project serves as an introduction to data structure and a refresher project for python.

 ## Project 1
 This project covers the foundations of Data Structures including Arrays, Linked Lists, Queues, Recursion, Trees, Maps, and Hashing.